 Big Agnes Wiley SL 30 & Insulated Air Core Ultra: review wrap-up

 This sleeping bag and sleeping pad deliver a warm, comfortable sleep unlike any other we’ve had the pleasure of testing, and have us drifting off to dreamland in no time.
 The Wiley SL 30 and Insulated Air Core Ultra score a top place on our list whenever we’re adventuring under the stars, whether it’s on a remote mountain summit or crowded state park campsite.
 Thanks, Big Agnes, for the ultra-sweet dreams.

 So where can I find them?

 While we received a sample sleeping bag and sleeping pad to test, all opinions above are our own, and based on our own, trail-tested experience.
-Some links on Trailful are affiliate links, which means that the merchant might pay us a commission if you purchase a product after clicking our links.
-This helps support our work, at no extra cost to you.
+Some links on Trailful are affiliate links, which means that the merchant might pay us a commission if you purchase a product after clicking our links, at no extra cost to you.
 We only recommend gear that we personally use and love.

 Thanks for your support! - the Trailful crew